top of page

 Guest speaker: Greg Jones, NID Assistant General Manager

-We will be discussing the Golden Mussel situation and steps being taken on Lake Combie.
-If you have lake access, you do not have to be a member to attend.
-All watercraft operating on the lake will be required to display a Combie ONLY sticker in June.
-If you have a boat dedicated to Lake Combie we will be processing registration at the meeting.
-You will need your CF # and will need to sign a registration document to obtain the Sticker.
+Greg Jones for NID discussed the Golden Mussel situation and steps being taken across NID.
+On Lake Combie, All watercraft operating on the lake will be required to display a Combie ONLY sticker in June.
+If you have a boat dedicated to Lake Combie we processed registration at the meeting.
+You need your CF # and need to sign a registration document to obtain the Sticker.

 A big THANK YOU goes out to Ross and Kim for providing us there home as the venue this year!